niallo/nodejs-testing-workshop/README.md

 ============

 - First you will need Vagrant on your system.
 Head over to http://vagrantup.com/ and install for your platform.
+- Vagrant utilizes VirtualBox as the virtualization container (and uses VBOX  format).
+Please install version 4.0 or 4.1, as these are the supported formats.
+On Mac and Windows this is a simple matter to install via on of the installers.
+For linux, there are a lot of options for each distro.
+Be sure to get the version appropriate for your CPU and distro release.
+See: https://www.virtualbox.org/wiki/Linux_Downloads for more information on options.
+It isn't necessarily possible to get the right version from your native package manager's repository.
 - Now clone this repository:

     `git clone git@github.com:niallo/nodejs-testing-workshop.git`